ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   The `write_float` function from the previous slide works in both cases, so you can choose one and use that.

--   If you are curious, the following function returns `true` when run on a *little endian* system, and `false` otherwise:
+-   Side note: the following function returns `true` when run on a *little endian* system, and `false` otherwise:

     ```c++